ShogunPanda-archive/chalkbars/README.md

 It behaves like [chalkbars.format](#user-content-chalkbarsformattemplate-context) but it removes **all** ANSI escapes code before returning.

+### chalkbars.chalk

+The console library used by chalkbars.
+More information [here](https://www.npmjs.com/package/chalk).

+### chalkbars.handlebars

+The templating library used by chalkbars.
+More information [here](http://handlebarsjs.com).

 ## Contributing to chalkbars

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.